Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 Inference(:T)
 ```

-A range of of types represented by a UnionAll:
+A range of types represented by a UnionAll:
 ```@example factories
 Inference(:(<:Number))
 ```